mosbth/lydia/README.md

 * Yes, a lot of things to do.

+v0.1.4 (2012-02-23)

+* Improved guestbook example to store messages in database using PHP PDO and SQLite.
+* Added konfigurationsitem fpr database in site/config.php.
+* Added site/data directory which should be writable bu the webserver.

 v0.1.3 (2012-02-15)

 * Added some style and an icon the the core theme.